 “For the past few years, I have felt more and more drawn to the idea of putting my songwriter self out there in a much bigger way, as a 100% personal form of expression,” explains Loren.
 “When I write, it's all about the story and the feelings behind it, but never about the particular style in which it takes shape.”

 The result is art in an eclectic form, with soulful compositions reflecting wounded defiance, stubborn love and hard-earned hopefulness.
 Her voice connects to the soul of her song writing, reminding us that there is always beauty to be found, even in the most painful experiences.
 That powerful personal connection is the driving force behind From the Wild Sky, Halie’s latest and most ambitious album to date.
-Set for release in April 2018, the album, produced by Troy Miller, features 10 original compositions, as well as a stunning rendition of Roberto Livi’s ‘A Mi Manera’.
+Released in April 2018, the album, produced by Troy Miller, features 10 original compositions, as well as a stunning rendition of Roberto Livi’s ‘A Mi Manera’.

 “The songs on the album speak to some very meaningful, transformational moments in my life, some of which were inspired from experiencing new discoveries, love and deep loss,” Halie says.
 “It feels like the most risk-taking and honest art that I've ever created, reflecting my spirit and my personal story in a very revealing way.”